TANG281/TeamFiveMidterm/planning/Midterm-Project-Plans.md

 #### Website Name: TEAM FIVE!!!

 This is a Ecommerce auction-style website where buyers & sellers can trade in four categories of electronic items: Laptops, Desktops, Mini PCs & Phones.
 This will be a multi-page app, that may also incorporate Single-Page applications (SPA).

 Project Goal: This project is NOT intended to be a full-scale project, but rather a demonstrator of a team's ability to plan, organize, design and build a basic website in two weeks.
 As such, this project will produce a minimum viable demo (MVD).

-The website will have 3 items (SKUs) per category (to start with).
+The website will have 4 categories of product, each with 3 items (SKUs) per category (to start with).

 The category pages will have filters for:

   * Price
-  * Colour
+  * Availability

 ## User Stories (and their Webpages)

 Non-logged-in user:

-- As a non logged-in user, I can see featured items in the main feed [Homepage Page]
+- As a non logged-in user, I can see featured items in the main feed.
+  [Homepage Page]

-- As a non logged-in user, I can filter items by price, make, colour [Homepage Page]
+- As a non logged-in user, I can filter items by price, availability etc.
+  [Homepage Page]

 Logged-in user:

-- As a logged-in user, I can favorite items [Category, Product Page]
+- As a logged-in user, I can favourite items.
+[Category, Product Page]

-- As a logged-in user, I can send messages to the seller of the item [Product Page]
+- As a logged-in user, I can send messages to the seller of the item.
+[Product Page]

 Admin user (1 - 2 users):

 An admin is a superuser that can buy, or sell.
 They have additional powers:

-- As a logged-in 'admin', I can add new items which can be seen by anyone [Add/Edit Items Page]
+- As a logged-in 'admin', I can add new items which can be seen by anyone.
+  [Add/Edit Items Page]

-- As a logged-in 'admin', I can edit items which I listed [Add/Edit Items Page]
+- As a logged-in 'admin', I can edit items which I listed.
+[Add/Edit Items Page]

-- As a logged-in 'admin', I can delete items which I listed [Category Page: With "Are you sure"? alert]
+- As a logged-in 'admin', I can delete items which I listed.
+  [Category Page: With "Are you sure"? alert]

-- As a logged-in 'admin', I can mark items as SOLD [Add/Edit Items Page]
+- As a logged-in 'admin', I can mark items as SOLD.
+  [Add/Edit Items Page]